drhinternet/greenarrow-api/studio/v2/subscribers.markdown

 | value | The boolean value of the custom field. | true or false | Boolean | boolean |
 | value | The date value of the custom field. | "2000-02-17" | String | date |
 | value | The list of values selected for the custom field. | ... | Array of strings | select_multiple_checkboxes |

+(2) In order for an autoresponder to be triggered for later sending, the following must be true.

+1. The `skip_autoresponders` field must not be enabled.
+2. The autoresponder must trigger on *Subscription*.
+3. The autoresponder trigger must be configured with the *Run From API?* option enabled.
+4. If specified, the `autoresponder_filter` field will reduce the list of autoresponders that are run to those whose name matches the glob, where `*` is a wildcard character.
+5. If specified, the `autoresponder_exclude_reacted` field will cause *all* autoresponders to be skipped if any autoresponder remaining at this point contains a reaction in the queue for this subscriber.
+This only evaluates autoresponders that:
+   (a) are configured with *Run from API?* as true (step 3), (b) match the pattern provided in `autoresponder_filter` if present (step 4), and (c) are paused or un-paused.

 #### Response